carlosp420/PyPhyloGenomics_ms/MS.md

 a number of specimens.
 During data analysis, the reads are separated from the NGS data according to index.

-We sequenced several individuals of a wide range of species in the Lepidoptera.
-We also sequenced specimens of the model taxon *Bombyx mori* (voucher code NW149-2) as control sample in order to validate our ``PyPhyloGenomics`` software.

 ## Next Generation Sequencing output analysis
 After the sequencing run, we downloaded a FASTQ file from the Ion Server